duonghoangthai/siggraphpubvis/README.md

 interest.

 # Files
+0. Our raw data (as crawled from the internet) is stored in https://www.dropbox.com/sh/5k3jrd89fc6i05u/AAAkmbiOZpe_HHkTjYJVi3qza?dl=0
-1. ./Data stores all our data
+1. ./Data stores all our processed data in the form of JSON files
 2. ./DataMiningScripts stores all our scripts, which are used to extract and process data
 3. ./sigvis.html is our main html file
 4. ./processbook.html is our prcess book html